karthikeyxn/ORM/README.md

 ## Date: 26/09/2023

 ## AIM
-To develop a Django application to store and retrieve data from a Football Players database using Object Relational Mapping(ORM).
+To develop a Django application to store and retrieve data from a bank loan database using Object Relational Mapping(ORM).

-## Entity Relationship Diagram

-Include your ER diagram here
+## ENTITY RELATIONSHIP DIAGRAM
 ## DESIGN STEPS

-### STEP 1:
+## STEP 1:
 Clone the problem from GitHub

-### STEP 2:
+## STEP 2:
 Create a new app in Django project

-### STEP 3:
+## STEP 3:
 Enter the code for admin.py and models.py

-### STEP 4:
+## STEP 4:
-Execute Django admin and create 10 Football players
+Execute Django admin and create details for 10 books

 ## PROGRAM